Swing, then miss it: MLB pitchers could bat for final time | Times Leader

 Enjoy those fun moments while you can, fans.
 Because after Game 5 of the World Series, they could become almost extinct.

 There’s a good chance Major League Baseball will bring the designated hitter to the National League next year — likely forever.
-That meant Sunday night’s game at Truist Park might mark the final time a pitcher ever appears in a big league batting order.
+That meant Sunday night’s game at Truist Park might’ve marked the final time a pitcher ever appears in a big league batting order.

 “I think it’s definitely going to be pretty special that this could be the last pitchers ever hitting in baseball.
 We’ve definitely brought it up,” Braves starter Ian Anderson said.